microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 The [Unity Test Runner](https://docs.unity3d.com/Manual/testing-editortestsrunner.html) can be found under Window > General > Test Runner and will show all available MRTK play and edit mode tests.

 ### Running tests from command line
-You can also run the [powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6) script located at `Scripts\test\run_playmode_tests.ps1`.
+Tests can also be run by a [powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6) script located at `Scripts\test\run_playmode_tests.ps1`.
 This will run the playmode tests exactly as they are executed on github / CI (see below), and print results.
 Here are some examples of how to run the script

 Run the tests on the project located at H:\mrtk.dev, with Unity 2018.4.1f1